NEW: CaRMS & Electives Information Slideshows

 Mary grew up in Bancroft, ON and is passionate about nutrition, exercise and rural medicine.
 Her goal is to increase student awareness and interest in rural medicine.
 Mary absolutely loves being outside snowboarding, biking, camping, fishing and training for her next marathon.

-This beautiful picture was taken during an elective in Smithers, BC.
+This beautiful picture was taken during a family medicine rotation in Moose Factory, ON.

 Keeping up with the SRPC Student Committee